eqasim-org/eqasim-switzerland/README.md

 # Installation

-Two bash scripts which set up everything that is needed to run the pipeline on our servers, as well as a requirements.txt file, can be found in `environment`:
+Two bash scripts which set up everything that is needed to run the pipeline on Linux machines, as well as a requirements.txt file, can be found in `environment`:

 - `setup.sh [path]` downloads Miniconda3, creates a Python virtual environment, installs OpenJDK and Maven.
 A path needs to be passed, which defines the directory in which the environment will be setup.
 Make sure you call this script with `bash`!
 - `activate.sh [path]` activates the environment when the script is *source*'d.
 The path to the environment needs to be supplied.